lfrei/kafka-training/witness-protection.md

 Exercise:

 * Create a new topic for the tax department with the name **"tax-department"** or use auto creation.
-* Use the template [Exercise4Stream.java](uc-witness-protection/kafka-stream/src/main/java/com/zuehlke/training/kafka/witnessprotection/stream/Exercise4Stream.java) to implement a stream
+* Use the template [Exercise4Stream.java](uc-witness-protection/kafka-stream/src/main/java/com/zuehlke/training/kafka/witnessprotection/stream/Exercise4Stream.java) to implement a stream.
 * Run the application and check the log output
 * Generate events which fulfill the criteria to be in the topics **"tax-department"** and some who doesn't.
 * **Note:** The data that Kafka Connects sends to Kafka is a representation in Avro.
-For the exercise it has to be changed to a string.
+For the exercise it has to be changed to a String.

 Hints:

 * Check the course material of the iot use case if you need to refresh your knowledge about streams.
+* Have a look at the `value.converter` config for the jdbc connector.
+* To have another **ech20** the event, you can use the template from [Exercise4demo-event.xml](/uc-witness-protection/connectors/Exercise4demo-event.xml) or create your own.

 Links:
 * https://developer.confluent.io/tutorials/filter-a-stream-of-events/confluent.html